mosterho/Biotools-altsplicesites/README.md

 * Meet with Dr. Frees for a "kickoff" to the semester;
 * Create a VMware guest "Mint64bit01" on my personal computer;
 * Create my own repository on Github;
+* Evaluate several programs (fat clients) that work with Github;
+  * Decided on "[GitKraken](https://www.gitkraken.com/)" as the best choice for Ubuntu/Mint;
 * Follow the instructions and install the main components of the Biotools (note: please see the results of each step of the installation process below);
 * Document each step taken, noting where the steps did not work (previous installs were performed on Windows and Apple);
 * Consider using dbSNP and EST databases from NCBI, elected to use existing mrna collection;
 * Pseudocode was written that describes how an alternative splice splice site could be determined from the mrna collection:

 1. Allow a single gene passed in as an argument, along with the ability to print debugging information;
 2. read mrna collection, retrieve gene#, mrna accession#, and individual exon beginning and ending positions;
 3. rearrange the data collected for each mRNA, gene, exon from position, exon to position, and altsplicesite(Y,N), using count of each start/end position to determine if an alternative splice site;
 4. return the information as tuples within a list.

 * Go through MongoDB website, observe examples;
 * Create a series of trial and error steps of learning MongoDB using the mrna collection;